-A very busy Earth Day 2011 at SeaWorld Orlando marked the debut of the all-new killer whale show, “One Ocean,” replacing the popular “Believe,” a killer whale show that enjoyed a five-year run in all three SeaWorld parks.
+A very busy Earth Day 2011 at SeaWorld Orlando marked the debut of the all-new killer whale show, “One Ocean,” replacing the popular “Belief,” a killer whale show that enjoyed a five-year run in all three SeaWorld parks.

 Here’s a video summary of “One Ocean” offering highlights of high jumps and high energy:

-And it is those guests that will get soaked when Tilikum and the gang flap their fins with exactly that goal in mind.
+And it is those Guests that will get soaked when Tilikum and the gang flap their fins with exactly that goal in mind.

 Thirty-five programmable fountains, arcing up to 50 feet across the pool, ring Shamu Stadium and are synchronized to the musical score.
-The original score of “One Ocean” features three new songs: “One Song,” “Side by Side” and “We’re One.”
+The original score of “One Ocean” features three new songs: “One Song,” “Side by Side,” and “We’re One.”
 Each has its own feel, with the first and last featuring fast-paced, high-flying fun while the middle offers a few touching moments.